Hiring a summer nanny? Payroll and taxes, handled.See how →

 Rhode Island nanny tax FAQ

-Does Rhode Island have paid family leave for household employees?
+Does Rhode Island add disability or paid family leave premiums?

 This calculator provides estimates for informational purposes only.
 Actual tax obligations may vary.
 Always verify current rates with your state's tax agency or consult a qualified tax professional.